rickynilsson/GRITS_2025/exercises.md

 8. Chose to either apply the updated code in the editor or insert into a new file.

 The exercise shows Copilot's ability to **reason about the intent and function of uncommented, multi-method class structures** and complex internal state.

+## Exercise 7: Build your own basic Python package with the help of Copilot in VS Code
+Now that you have all this knowledge about how to use Copilot, use it to create a simple student database with basic functionality for adding, editing, and removing student info.
+Maybe include unit tests?
+Maybe documentation?
+Maybe create a simple web interface to view the database as a table?
+Your imagination is the only limit!